Practice Desk

 Adjust the mix

-- Normalize raises a track that was mastered quietly so it sits at a healthy level without changing its dynamics.
-Tracks that are already hot stay as they are, and the control can remain hidden when there is almost no headroom.
+- Normalize raises a track that was mastered quietly, so it sits at a healthier level without changing its dynamics.
+Tracks that are already fairly hot stay as they are, and the control remains hidden when there is no available headroom.

-- Center Cut reduces content that is mixed in the center of the stereo field, which often reduces lead vocals or solo instruments that sit in the middle of a mix.
+- Center Cut reduces content that is mixed in the middle channel of the stereo field, which often reduces lead vocals or solo instruments that sit in the middle of a mix.

-- Volume and Mute are always available and behave consistently across tracks.
+- Volume and Mute are always available and are retained consistently across tracks.

 Audio Stem Separation